SNeugber/remarkable-auto-ocr/README.md

 1. Create VSCode task to create `~/.env.toml`
 1. VSCode & UV seem to not be 100% happy yet
 1. Looks like WSL + devcontianer means I can't find the IP address automatically?
+   - This appears to be due to rootless docker 🤦

 ### General App